erwanvivien/twitch_chat_dotnet/README.md

 - Create a 'settings' file next to executable
 - Run executable

-A default 'settings' looks like this
+A default 'settings' looks like this:
 ```
 channel: #streamer_live_name
 password: oauth:.........   (get this from https://twitchapps.com/tmi/)